 One of the most common superstitions around a wedding ring which is too tight is that this can spark jealousy in the marriage.
 A wedding ring which is too tight can be thought to symbolise that the relationship could be ‘strangled’ or ‘stifled’ – which would then lead to an unsuccessful or unhappy marriage.

 Who needs modern technology when you have a ring and a piece of thread?
-According to this wedding ring superstition, there is no need to visit the hospital – instead, simply tie the ring to the thread, hang it over your belly and let the stars do the talking.
-If the ring starts swinging in a circle motion, congratulations it’s a girl!
+According to this wedding ring superstition, there is no need to visit the hospital for an ultrasound – instead, simply tie the ring to the thread, hang it over your belly and let the stars do the talking.
+If the ring starts swinging in a circular motion, congratulations it’s a girl!
 And for a boy, your ring will swing back and forth.

 Medical professionals may argue that there is no clear medical evidence to support this, but either way, it now stands as one of the set weddings traditions in Western Culture for the wedding ring to be placed on this specific finger.

-7. It’s bad luck to wear someone else’s wedding ring
+8. Is it bad luck to wear someone else’s wedding ring?

 In some cases, it’s thought to be bad luck to wear someone else’s wedding ring – especially from a broken marriage.
 This is derived from the belief that energies can remain in objects of trauma, such as a broken marriage – suggesting that if someone were to wear a wedding ring from a divorce, it would pass on energy to the wearer for an unsuccessful marriage.